leemccallum/MLIntroduction/session-1/README.md

 Every thing we discussed in the single neuron discussion is still the same, the only difference is that we have now more than one neuron and we use the output of each neuron as an input to our output neuron.

-in the diagram we introduced few new terms because of the nature of the Multi-Neuron model
+In the diagram we introduced few new terms because of the nature of the Multi-Neuron model.

 ### input layer